jakeadam10/PRG1-debugging-workshop-javascript/readme.md

 A bug is a flaw or error in a computer program that causes it to produce an incorrect or unexpected result, or to behave in unintended ways.
 More specifically, a bug occurs when there is a discrepancy between:

-- The expected behavior: How the program is intended or specified to function under certain conditions.
+- The expected behaviour: How the program is intended or specified to function under certain conditions.
-- The actual behavior: How the program actually performs when those conditions are met.
+- The actual behaviour: How the program actually performs when those conditions are met.

 This discrepancy can arise in various ways, such as: